 He has devoted much of his career to research on social exchange and social comparison in applied areas, including professional burnout, absenteeism, AIDS-prevention, loneliness, depression, marital satisfaction, well-being among the elderly, and coping with cancer.

-He has completed thus far the supervision of 55 doctoral dissertations, and still supervises a number of dissertations.
+He has completed thus far the supervision of nearly 60 doctoral dissertations, and still supervises a few dissertations.
 Several of these dissertations were or are written by people from a diversity of countries including Curaçao, Spain, Latvia, Canada, the United States, Argentina and Uruguay.
 Prof. Buunk has held many administrative positions.
 He was, among others, a vice-chair of the Program Committee on Succesful Aging, of the Netherlands Organization for Scientific Research (NWO).
 He has also been a member of the Scientific Board for Social Oncology of the Dutch Cancer Foundation (NKB-KWF), of the Scientific Board of the Dutch AIDS Foundation, and of the Program Committee on Evolution and Behavior of NWO.

 Prof. Buunk has a strong international orientation.
 He participated for example in the EU TEMPUS program with the Jagielonski University in Krakow, Poland, and gave lectures in many countries.
-He has collaborated, or still collaborates, with colleagues from, among others, Spain, Uruguay, Argentina, Peru, Mexico, Chile, Portugal, the United States, Indonesia, Surinam and Curacao.
+He has collaborated, or still collaborates, with colleagues from, among others, Spain, Uruguay, Argentina, Peru, Mexico, Chile, Portugal, the United States, Indonesia, Surinam and Curaçao.

-He lives part of the time in Spain and Uruguay, where he is a resident, and spends his free time among others on running, playing conga’s with various bands, singing in the Joyful Gospel Choir Costa Blanca, and travelling.
+He lives part of the time in Spain and in Uruguay, and spends his free time among others on running, playing conga’s with various bands, singing in the Joyful Gospel Choir Costa Blanca, and travelling.
 He plays in the Poco Loco Steelband.
 Both this band and The Joyful Gospel Choir give regularly performances for various audiences in Spain.
 Recently he started taking singing lessons in Spain and The Netherlands.
 He is president of the Bunno Mezclado Foundation, and in this function involved in the production of several cd’s.
 In 2016 the cd ‘Steelin’ pop’ by Enrico Garcia and the Mezclado Band came out, on which prof. Buunk played conga’s and bongo’s.

 In 2009 he was awarded the Royal Distinction of Ridder in de Orde van de Nederlandse Leeuw (Knight in the Order of the Dutch Lion).